edisga/django-oryx-polls/README.md

 # Django and PostgreSQL sample for Azure App Service modified to run with Orxy image

-The example here refers to the following github reference:
+The example here refers to the following github repo:
 [Azure-Samples/djangoapp]
 (https://github.com/Azure-Samples/djangoapp).